Duma election update: United Russian retains constitutional majority as e-voting used to "edit" results

-As the final results from the weekend’s Duma election come in the ruling United Russia has delivered several surprise results and retaken its constitutional majority with 49.65% of the vote, with 90% of the votes counted.
+As the final results from the weekend’s Duma election come in, the ruling United Russia Party has delivered several surprise results and retaken its constitutional majority with 49.65% of the vote, with 90% of the votes counted.

-The result gives United Russia 315 seats in the 450 strong Duma and more than the 300 seats it needs to be able to change the constitution at will, but down from the 343 seats it held in the outgoing Duma.
+The result gives United Russia 315 seats in the 450-strong Duma and more than the 300 seats it needs to be able to change the constitution at will, but down from the 343 seats it held in the outgoing Duma.

-The almost final result has already sparked cries of foul as United Russia snatched victor from the jaws of defeat, overturning several results where the party seemed to have lost badly.
+The almost final result has already sparked cries of foul as United Russia snatched victory from the jaws of defeat, overturning several results where the party seemed to have lost badly.

 In Moscow in particular, a bastion of liberal opposition voting where United Russia polls especially badly, it was earlier reported that United Russia had lost all 15 seats, mostly to Communist Party of the Russian Federation (KPRF) based on a tally of the paper ballots.

-However, once the electronic votes were counted – electronic voting is being used for the first time in seven districts, which pundits says is almost impossible to scrutinise – support for United Russia surged enough to give the party claim victory in all of the capital’s seats.
+However, once the electronic votes were counted – electronic voting is being used for the first time in seven districts, which pundits says is almost impossible to scrutinise – support for United Russia surged enough to allow the party to claim victory in all of the capital’s seats.

 There were big changes in the share of seats amongst the other parties.
-The biggest victor in these elections was the Communist Party of the Russian Federation (KPRF) which saw its standing in the Duma dramatically improved.
+The biggest victor in these elections was the Communist Party of the Russian Federation (KPRF), which saw its standing in the Duma dramatically improve.

 As of 11am on September 20 the Central Election Commission (CEC) reported with 90% of the protocols counted the following results: